d-ornen/deployer/DOCS.en.md

 #### 1.7.
 Other actions - `interrupt`, `observe` and `test`

+> [!NOTE]
-> NOTE: Don't have the configuration example you need?
+> Don't have the configuration example you need?
 Create the action yourself using the `deployer new action` command and display it using the `deployer cat action my-action@x.y.z`.

 `interrupt` is used to manually interrupt the build/deployment of a project.
 When Deployer reaches this action, it waits for user input to continue when you perform the necessary manual actions.